Arzu Formánek, BSc in Mathematics, MA in Philosophy

 Co-Founder & Organizer at Ethics of Technology Early-career Group (ETEG)

-Co-Founder & Organizer at Society for Practical Philosophy
+Co-Founder of Society for Practical Philosophy

 Member & Organizer at Research Group: Philosophy of Media and Technology